Who is playing Super Bowl halftime show 2021? Performer, date, how to watch

 The 2021 Super Bowl is almost here and that means the halftime show is right around the corner.
 This year, Canadian artist The Weeknd will set foot on the world’s biggest stage and perform at the 2021 Super Bowl halftime show.
 The Weeknd, whose real name is Abel Tesfaye, has won three Grammy Awards, five American Music Awards and nine Billboard Music Awards.

-This comes one year after we watched Jennifer Lopez and Shakira headline the 2020 Super Bowl halftime show in Miami.
+This comes one year after we watched Jennifer Lopez and Shakira headline the 2020 Super Bowl halftime show in Miami featuring special guests Bad Bunny and J Balvin.
 See below for a list of Super Bowl performers from the last decade as well as additional information on how to watch the big game.

-Super Bowl 55 will take place on Sunday, February 7, 2021 at Raymond James Stadium in Tampa, Florida.
+Super Bowl 55 will take place on Sunday, February 7, 2021 between the Kansas City Chiefs and Tampa Bay Buccaneers at Raymond James Stadium in Tampa, Florida.
 In 2017, the NFL announced that the game was officially awarded to Tampa after the league moved the Super Bowl set for Los Angeles from 2021 to 2022.

 Until then, click here to see the full 2021 NFL playoff schedule and be sure to check out ProFootballTalk for more on the playoffs as well as game previews, recaps, news, rumors and much more.